Close

 • Pay close attention to who your child spends time with and be aware of changes to friend groups.

-If you’re concerned that your child may be getting bullied, there are several tools and resources to help you explore the situation and address the unwanted behavior:
+If you’re concerned that your child may be getting bullied, there are tools and resources available to help you explore the situation and address the unwanted behavior:

-• Ask specific questions to gain a better understanding about school and social situations.
+• Ask specific questions to gain a better understanding of their school and social situations.
 Examples include:

 • Who do you socialize with on the bus/at lunch/during recess?